usama7628674/sysb.AI/_posts/2020-02-03-how-to-access-local-web-application.md

 image: /img/portfolio/1
 ---

-## How to access my local web application over internet?
 If you have a web application running perfectly in your laptop and now you have a need to have a functionality where you want it to share with someone over internet then sysb.AI can help you.
 Assuming your web application is accessible locally at `http://localhost:8080` then all you need to do is the following

 1. Open the terminal